How to contact us

 Flashing and flickering lights

-Photosensitive epilepsy is rare and affects just 3% of people with epilepsy.
-It is a type of epilepsy in which seizures are triggered by flashing or flickering lights, or highly contrasting patterns.
+Photosensitive epilepsy is rare and affecting just 3% of people with epilepsy.
+It is a type of epilepsy in which seizures are triggered by flashing or flickering lights, or high contrasting patterns.
 Most people with photosensitive epilepsy also have seizures at other times.
-But some people only have seizures that are triggered by flashing or flickering lights or high contrasting patterns.
-Any type of seizure could be triggered, but tonic-clonic seizures are the most common.
-There are several ways to reduce the risk of seizures occurring.
+Some people only have seizures that are triggered by flashing or flickering lights, or high contrasting patterns.
+Any type of seizure could be triggered, however, tonic-clonic seizures are the most common.
+There are several ways to reduce the risk of a seizures occurring.
 Click here for more information.

 Menstrual cycle